Chart Color Schemes

 The level of residential development activity in Erskine Park is very low in comparison to the average area assessed nationally by AreaSearch

 Erskine Park has averaged approximately 10 new dwelling approvals annually over the past five financial years, totalling 53 homes.
-As of FY26 so far, 6 approvals have been recorded.
-The area's population decline has maintained adequate housing supply relative to demand, resulting in a balanced market with varied buyer choices.
-New dwellings are developed at an average cost of $299,000, below regional levels, indicating more affordable housing options for buyers.
+As of FY26, 10 approvals have been recorded.
+Despite population decline in the area, housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.
+The average value of new dwellings is $202,000, which is below regional levels, indicating more affordable housing options for buyers.

-Given stable or declining population forecasts, Erskine Park may experience less housing pressure, creating favourable conditions for buyers.
+With stable or declining population forecasts, the area may experience less housing pressure, creating favourable conditions for buyers.

 Frequently Asked Questions - Development